 Where located under atrium fenestration, the daylight zone shall include the bottom floor area directly beneath the atrium fenestration, and the top floor directly under the atrium fenestration, as indicated in Figure C405.2.4.3(2).
-The daylight zone area at the top floor is calculated the same as for a toplight daylight zone.
+The daylight zone area at the top floor is calculated the same as for a toplit zone.
 Intermediate levels below the top floor that are not directly beneath the atrium are not included.

 FIGURE C405.2.4.2(1)